Facebook's Zuckerberg contrite ahead of grilling in Congress

 The 33-year-old is to testify before senators on Tuesday and House lawmakers on Wednesday amid a firestorm over the hijacking of data on millions of Facebook users by the British firm Cambridge Analytica, which worked with Donald Trump's campaign.

-On Monday, Zuckerberg ditched his trademark T-shirt for a suit and tie as he made the rounds on Capitol Hill with his assistant Andrea Besmehn for private meetings with lawmakers ahead of the hearings -- a key test for the Facebook founder.
+Zuckerberg ditched his trademark T-shirt for a suit and tie as he made the rounds on Capitol Hill for private meetings with lawmakers ahead of the hearings -- a key test for the Facebook founder.

+Republican Senator John Kennedy, in a preview of the grilling planned for the Facebook chief, said Zuckerberg needed to do more than just apologize and accept responsibility.

+"I hope he uses his time to say, 'Hey, I'm on this.
+Here's how we're going to solve the privacy issue, and here's how we're going to solve the problem of poison being spread on social media platforms,'" the Louisiana senator said.

-"We didn't take a broad enough view of our responsibility, and that was a big mistake.
-It was my mistake, and I'm sorry," Zuckerberg said in his written testimony released by the House commerce committee.
+In his written testimony released by the House Energy and Commerce Committee, Zuckerberg said: "We didn't take a broad enough view of our responsibility, and that was a big mistake.
+It was my mistake, and I'm sorry.

-"I started Facebook, I run it, and I'm responsible for what happens here."
+"I started Facebook, I run it and I'm responsible for what happens here," he added.

-In his written remarks, Zuckerberg called Facebook "an idealistic and optimistic company" and said: "We focused on all the good that connecting people can bring."
+Zuckerberg called Facebook "an idealistic and optimistic company" that "focused on all the good that connecting people can bring."

-But he acknowledged that "it's clear now that we didn't do enough to prevent these tools from being used for harm as well.
-That goes for fake news, foreign interference in elections, and hate speech, as well as developers and data privacy."
+But he acknowledged that "it's clear now that we didn't do enough to prevent these tools from being used for harm as well."

-Zuckerberg said he has called for more investments in security that will "significantly impact our profitability going forward," adding: "I want to be clear about what our priority is: protecting our community is more important than maximizing our profit."
+The Facebook chief said he has called for more security investments, stressing that "protecting our community is more important than maximizing our profit."

 - Investigating every app -